-Temperature affects how much birds consume, creating a management challenge for anyone using day-range or other pasture-based management alternatives.
-Pay careful attention to the changing water requirements of your birds during hot weather and ensure that water does not freeze for an extended period during fall and winter.
-Jody Padgham, editor of the American Pastured Poultry Producers Association's GRIT newsletter, reviewed four watering systems that are commonly used on pasture (open pan, bell, nipple, cups) and are appropriate for most species in the brooding, growing, laying, and finishing stages (see Resources under Housing).
+Temperature affects how much birds consume, creat a management challenge for anyone using day-range or other pasture-based management alternatives.
+Pat careful attention to the changing water requirement of your birds during hot weather and ensure that we does not freeze for an extended period during fall at winter.
+Jody Padgham, editor of the American Pastur Poultry Producers Association's GRIT newsletter, reviewed four watering systems that are commonly used on pasture (open pan, bell, nipple, cups) and a appropriate for most species in the brooding, grown laying, and finishing stages (see Resources under Housing).